-58 year-old female with past medical history of HTN, membranous glomerulonephritis complicated by ESRD on peritoneal dialysis presented to the hospital with fever, cough, dyspena since 2 weeks before admission.
-She was subsequently tested positive for COVID-19 pneumonia with increasing oxygen requirements.
-A Chest X-ray was performed which showed patchy bilateral airspace opacities predominately on the left side along with moderate right pleural effusion and right apical pneumothorax.
+58 year-old female with past medical history of HTN, membranous glomerulonephritis complicated by ESRD on PD presented with fever, cough, dyspnea for 2 weeks.
+On admission, she was tested positive for for COVID-19 pneumonia with increasing oxygen requirements.
+A Chest X-ray was showed patchy bilateral airspace opacities predominately on the left side along with moderate right pleural effusion and right apical pneumothorax.
 She was medically managed for COVID 19 symptoms with antibiotics and steroids while saturating at low 90s on non-rebreather.

-She was subsequently transferred to ICU for worsening acute hypoxic respiratory failure requiring HFNC at 100% FiO2 saturating at 93%.
-On auscultation, patient had diminished breath sounds bilaterally.
-Repeat Chest X-ray was performed which showed a large right sided pleural effusion with mediastinal shift.
-Right sided chest tube yielded 1.9L serous fluid from the pleural space.
-Over the course of her hospital stay, she went through chest tube drainage twice, which improved her clinical status.
-The drained fluid is straw colored sent for biochemical analysis.
-Laboratory findings characterized the fluid to be a transudative in nature.
-It has low protein and LDH levels but has elevated glucose content; no organisms were cultured and no neoplastic cells were visualized.
-The pleural fluid glucose concentration was 377mg/dL compared with a simultaneous serum glucose concentration of 227mg/dL.
-Immediately, PD was halted and she was started on HD which resulted in improvement in her overall clinical picture.
+She was subsequently transferred to ICU for worsening acute hypoxic respiratory failure.
+Repeat Chest X-ray showed a large right sided pleural effusion with mediastinal shift.
+Right sided chest tube yielded 1.9L serous fluid.
+Chest tube placement improved clinical status.
+Biochemical analysis of pleural fluid was transudative in nature.
+It has low protein and LDH levels but has elevated glucose content: pleural fluid glucose concentration was 377mg/dL compared with a simultaneous serum glucose concentration of 227mg/dL.
+Immediately, PD was stopped, and she was started on HD which resulted in improvement in her overall clinical picture.